tnierman/example-managed-job/README.md

 Since we're making managed-jobs, we need to make sure this code runs properly _in_ the cluster.
 Using the resources created in the previous step, this shouldn't be too hard:

 First, lets rebuild our docker image.
-To do this, we need to add `COPY go.sum go.sum` to the previously generated [Dockerfile](./Dockerfile).
+To do this, we need to add `COPY go.sum go.sum` to the previously generated Dockerfile.
+Refer to the current [Dockerfile](./Dockerfile#L7) for clarity.
 This wasn't included in the previous step, because go.sum files are only created after an [external dependency is used](https://go.dev/blog/using-go-modules#adding-a-dependency).
 After doing that, run the following:

 > **Note**
 > Be sure to replace the quay.io user in the below commands to reference yourself